Theme

 TRELLIS.2 is a Microsoft 3D generation model for high-fidelity image-to-3D asset creation, using O-Voxel structured latents, PBR materials, pretrained weights, inference code, and training tools.

 The official repository presents TRELLIS.2 as a 4B-parameter image-to-3D system for generating textured 3D assets with complex topology, sharp features, and physically based rendering materials.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is